 Grant Nicholas: Not really although I have dabbled a bit on the tour bus over the years.
 I’m more of a Space Invaders and Galaxian gamer, old school.

-The video is one of my favourite music promos of all time.
-Have you ever met any of it’s video stars?
+The video is one of my favourite music videos of all-time.
+Have you ever met any of the stars?

 Grant Nicholas: I have met one at the Kerning radio office a while back in London and I also still know the two Japanese guys Kosei and Kaz who live in Tokyo now.